In Hope Stories

 My mum is a quilter and can sew almost anything.
 A vivid memory I have of growing up was owning my first pair of shop-bought jeans at the age of 13.
 Before that, my mum had always made clothes for me to wear.
 Now it’s more homeware like cushion covers, table runners and seasonal decorations.
 I like to think that’s where I get my talent for crafting from.
 Crafting was always something I was good at and just did for fun, I never expected it to become part of my rehab after brain surgery.

 In June 2021, Andrew and I were married at Warwick Registry Office when I was bloated and bald but so happy to be well enough to enjoy our special day with a few select guests.
 We had a big celebration when lockdown restrictions were eased in August, and I got to wear my beautiful bridal gown again.

 For as long as I can, I want to fundraise and raise awareness of this horrible disease to help others who receive a destructive diagnosis, which is why I signed up to take part in Wear A Christmas Hat Day.

 After surgery I found that my right hand wasn’t how it should be; I hated how my handwriting looked and I refused to write any Christmas cards.
 I started baking and crafting macramé and this acted as my rehab to help me regain my hand mobility.
-This led me to my first fundraising event for Brain Tumour Research – selling my hand-crafted Christmas decorations online and I’m delighted I’ve raised more than £1,700 so far.
+This led me to my first fundraising event for Brain Tumour Research – selling my hand-crafted Christmas decorations online and I was delighted to raise more than £1,700.

 Brain tumours are indiscriminate; they can affect anyone at any age.
 What’s more, they kill more children and adults under the age of 40 than any other cancer... yet just 1% of the national spend on cancer research has been allocated to this devastating disease.